RafaelNH/Free-water-elimination-DTI/article/article.md

 $\lambda_3$  $8.00 \times 10^{-4}$  $7.38 \times 10^{-4}$  $6.75 \times 10^{-4}$  $6.25 \times 10^{-4}$  $3.00 \times 10^{-4}$

-For each FA value, eleven different degrees of free water contamination were evaluated (f values equaly spaced from 0 to 1).
-To assess the robustness of the procedure, Rician noise with signal-to-noise ration (SNR) of 40 relative to the b-value = 0 images was used.
+For each FA value, eleven different degrees of free water contamination were evaluated (f values equally spaced from 0 to 1).
+To assess the robustness of the procedure, Rician noise with signal-to-noise ratio (SNR) of 40 relative to the b-value = 0 images was used.
 For each FA and f-value pair, simulations were performed for 120 different diffusion tensor orientation.
 Simulations for each diffusion tensor orientation were repeated 100 times making a total of 12000 simulation